adamluckydo/ontology/Buddhism.md

 #### The Middle Way

-Buddhism's main thrust is explained via The Middle Way.
+Buddhism is most simply explained by The Middle Way.
 The Middle Way is both a practice, avoiding both extremes of self-gratification and self-mortification, and also a resulting ontology, in which neither existence nor nonexistence is reified.

 ![XKCD: "Personally, I find athiests just as annoying as fundamentalist Christians."
 "Well, the important thing is that you've found a way to feel superior to both."](atheists.png)